-Define your problem.
-Grab a sheet of paper, electronic notebook,
+Question your problem.
+Grab a sheet of paper, electronic notebook, computer

-computer or whatever you use to make notes, and define your problem
+or whatever you use to make notes, and question your problem in detail.

-in detail.
-You'll probably find ideas positively spewing out once
+You'll probably find ideas positively spewing out once you've done this.

 If you can't think, go for a walk.
 A change of atmosphere is good